FrancOlano/Lab6_software/README.md

 This prompt introduced persistence using a local SQLite database.
 Models and services were updated to use SQLite instead of in-memory arrays.
 Tables were created for Users, Books, and Reservations.
 CRUD operations were rewritten to interact with SQLite using a lightweight Node.js library (such as `sqlite3`).
 The goal was to store data persistently between sessions and support proper querying and filtering logic from the backend.

+### Prompt 4

+I have been working in separate user stories of the context.txt.
+Check the code and fix any issues that may have appeared.
+Make sure that the acceptance criteria is passed.

 ## Screenshots